-While injury issues continue to be a concern, Russell Westbrook has proven to be an elite option in the NBA and more than capable of leading the Oklahoma City Thunder.
-With Kevin Durant making the move to the Golden State Warriors, Westbrook has firmly established himself as the face of the OKC franchise.
-As such, Russel Westbrook rookie cards are seeing strong interest from collectors and pushing higher.
+The triple-double machine has proven to be an elite option in the NBA, pushing Russell Westbrook rookie cards to new heights.
+With Kevin Durant making the move to the Golden State Warriors, Westbrook has firmly established himself as the face of the Oklahoma City Thunder franchise.
+As such, Russel Westbrook's earliest cards are seeing strong interest from collectors and moving higher.

 Because he is part of a deep rookie class, unopened boxes with Russell Westbrook's official rookie cards are much tougher to track down.
 The 2008-09 class also includes Derrick Rose and Kevin Love.
 However, singles are not hard to find and there are a good amount of low-end Russell Westbrook rookie card options along with several autographed cards.

-The guide below highlights the most popular and valuable rookies for Westbrook.
-For more choices, view a full rookie card checklist in our detailed Russell Westbrook player profile.
+The guide below highlights the most popular and valuable rookies for Westbrook, including all the signed versions.
+For more choices, view a full Russell Westbrook rookie card checklist in our detailed player profile.